JDoddsNAIT/Unity-Scripts/dScripts/Follow-Path/README.md

 ## 📖 Description
 Follow Path allows you to create a `Path` consisting of multiple transforms, and have a object travel between their positions.
 To use the [`FollowPath`](#followpath-script) script, you must first create a path for it to follow using the [`Path`](#path-script) script.

 This script requires the use of `CommonLib`, a namespace that contains utility classes.
-The latest version of the required classes are included in the `📄.unitypackage` file, under a folder of the same name.
+The latest version of the required classes are included under a folder of the same name in the `📄.unitypackage`.

 ---
 # FollowPath Script